Gabriel2409/obsidian_notes/Consistency patterns.md

 ### Strong consistency

 After a write, reads will see it.
 That means that a write is acknowledged only if all the replicas are successfully written to.
 Strong consistency works well in systems that need transaction but it makes the system les available.

+### Combining approaches

+- It is possible to adopt a mixed approach where you keep some In sync replicas for better consistency while writing to the others asynchronously.
+For ex [[Kafka]] can do that with the correct settings.